 Spinner & propeller blade combo rotate rapidly to create vibrations that both you and the fish can feel.
 Aggressive fish can't resist striking.

 All metal components.
-The silver parts are made of a durable stainless steel and the gold parts are brass.
+The silver parts are a durable stainless steel and the gold parts are brass.
 These lures will last until you lose them.

 Gold blades for darker days & muddier water, silver blades for sunnier days & clearer water.
-Reverse accent colors so you're always covered.
+Super luminous finish for maximum visibility.

 Conventional wisdom says that if you’re fishing a creek for trout, you should cast your lure upstream and retrieve diagonally downstream.